 Vitamin Levels: Tests for vitamin B12 and folate can detect deficiencies.

-• Further tests: Additional diagnostic tests of reticulocyte count, screening for chronic diseases, or a bone marrow biopsy may be indicated based on the suspected cause.ncbi
+• Further tests: Additional diagnostic tests of reticulocyte count, screening for chronic diseases, or a bone marrow biopsy may be indicated based on the suspected cause.

-Treatments for anemia vary by type and cause:
+Treatments for anaemia vary by type and cause:

 Dietary and Supplement Therapies